Paula Abdul: 1987–1999: Forever Your Girl, Spellbound and Head over Heels

 Abdul saw continued success with her second studio album Spellbound (1991), which saw two additional number-one singles: "Rush Rush" and "The Promise of a New Day".
 A third single "Blowing Kisses in the Wind" reached number six for three consecutive weeks.
 Spellbound retained the dance-pop sound from Forever Your Girl and introduced elements of R&B, and sold 7 million copies worldwide.
 The music video for "Rush Rush" featured a Rebel Without a Cause motif, starring Keanu Reeves in the James Dean role.
 The album's other singles, "Vibeology" and "Will You Marry Me?", saw moderate success on the Billboard Hot 100, reaching the top 20.
 In 1991, Abdul starred in a popular Diet Coke commercial in which she danced with a digital image of her idol, a young Gene Kelly.
-Abdul was honoured with a star on the Hollywood Walk of Fame in December 1991.
+Abdul was honored with a star on the Hollywood Walk of Fame in December 1991.
 Abdul promoted Spellbound through the Under My Spell Tour, which was named by an MTV contest for fans.
 The tour was nearly cancelled due to an accident during rehearsals, but began on schedule in October 1991 and concluded in August 1992.